rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

 ### Optional

+- `cloud_discovery` (Block List, Max: 1) Enable the RSC Cloud Discovery feature for the Azure subscription.
+Cloud Discovery provides visibility into cloud resources across the subscription. (see [below for nested schema](#nestedblock--cloud_discovery))
 - `cloud_native_archival` (Block List, Max: 1) Enable the RSC Cloud Native Archival feature for the Azure subscription.
 Provides archival of data from workloads for disaster recovery and long-term retention. (see [below for nested schema](#nestedblock--cloud_native_archival))
 - `cloud_native_archival_encryption` (Block List, Max: 1) Enable the RSC Cloud Native Archival Encryption feature for the Azure subscription.
 Allows cloud archival locations to be encrypted with customer managed keys. (see [below for nested schema](#nestedblock--cloud_native_archival_encryption))
 - `cloud_native_blob_protection` (Block List, Max: 1) Enable the RSC Cloud Native Protection feature for Azure Blob Storage.
 Provides protection for Azure Blob Storage through the rules and policies of SLA Domains. (see [below for nested schema](#nestedblock--cloud_native_blob_protection))